KevinEverywhere/bob-angular/README.md

 ### E2E Tests

-The E2E tests require two terminal windows to be open: one with the local server, the other for protractor.
+The E2E tests require two terminal windows to be open: one with the local server, the other for [protractor][protractor].
 This is facilitated by first starting the server by entering the following into the terminal:

 ```
 npm start